How can I make money from podcasting?

 I recommend you start by looking at industry conferences that align with your listenership.

-Note which companies have paid for a booth or get mentioned as a conference sponsor.
+Look at the conference websites and note which companies have paid for a booth or a sponsorship at the conference.

 The key here is to highlight that it’s exposure to the same type of audience and a potentially comparable number of people at a discount.